sylus-squared/customItemSystem/README.md

 You are welcome to use it if you want but I would not recomend it

 This will probbly be very buggy and unstable ¯\_(ツ)_/¯.
 Feel free to open an issue if you find one but there is a low chance that I will acctually fix it in this plugin.
 Although it will help me with future plugins and systems.
+Please bear in mind this is my first propper attempt at a plugin, all my others were just messing around

 Planned:
 Make a GUI based custom Item system